TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 - The classical models in contrast showed much more flexibility in their chosen trash indices.
 ### Prediction vs Reconstruction
 ### Reccurence
+Recurrence shows up as the main indicator of mode (based on line of best fit slope and raw points on the plots) for both MWGE and VNE.
+The non-recurrent models all have VNE and MWGE of 0 because the architecture is limited to single-qubit rotations.
+The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
 ### Loss Landscape Similarities
 - Gradient Norms
   - Due to an bug with saving the gradient norm history during training, these results are not available